webhintio/hint/docs/developer-guide/rules/index.md

   * Third Party Service
   * JS injection

 Answer these questions and you will end up with a template rule file.
 Events determined to be relevant to this use case will be subscribed to automatically in the script.
 If this is a core rule, templates for documentation and tests will be generated, with the [rule index page](../../user-guide/rules/index.md) under `user guide` updated to include the new rule item.

 ## Remove a rule from CLI

 Similarly, you can also use CLI to remove an existing rule by using the flag `--remove-rule`:

 ```bash
 sonar --remove
 ```

-You will be asked to type in the normalized name of the rule.
-And all files associated with this rule (script, documentation and test) will be removed.
+You will be asked to type in the normalized name of the rule, and all files associated with this rule (script, documentation, and tests) will be removed.

 ## Target specific browsers